-Remote Working – 2: What are the benefits of remote working to employee wellbeing?
+What are the impacts of remote working to employee wellbeing?

-The ONS go on to list 10 broad dimensions which have been shown to matter most to people in the UK, which make up the main stepping stones on which wellbeing rest.
-Of these 10, the three that are directly relatable to workplace wellbeing are that of physical health, mental health, and financial health.
-These three dimensions will be our focus within this blog post, but please note that there are many more areas we can all look at when aiming to improve our wellbeing.
+The ONS go on to list 10 broad dimensions which have been shown to matter most to people in the UK.
+These factors make up the main stepping stones on which wellbeing rest.
+Of these 10, the three that are directly relatable to the workplace.
+These aspects of wellbeing are that of physical health, mental health, and financial health.
+These three dimensions will be our focus within this blog post.
+But please note that there are many more areas we can all look at when aiming to improve our wellbeing.

 The impact of poor workplace wellbeing in the UK

-Occupational health & staff wellbeing are, of course, a huge focus in the UK due in no small part to the scale of issue caused when staff aren't feeling their best.
-The UK Government’s Black Review found that, on average, over 120 million working days were lost every year in the UK due to sickness (the current record is 138.7 million in 2015).
+Occupational health & staff wellbeing are, of course, a huge focus in the UK.
+This is due in no small part to the scale of issue caused when staff aren't feeling their best.
+The rate of days lost for work-related ill health increased from 2019 to 2020.

 Like most things in life, there are certainly pros and some potential cons for mental wellbeing when working from home.
 We'll start with the benefits, the first one being the great potential remote working has for reducing personal stress.

-Working remotely also allows you a level of flexibility in your daily routine and reduces the frequency of work-life conflicts.
-Without the lengthy commute to work (the average in the UK is now 27.5 minutes each way!) a remote worker can plan the start of their day, lunches, afternoon breaks and finish times around school runs, doctors' appointments, a quick run or even an hour in the gym.
+Well, for one thing, it gives workers much more control over their day.
+It cuts out their commute, and enables them to have more-or-less total autonomy.
+A remote worker can set the start of their day, lunches, afternoon breaks and finish times.
+They can plan around school runs, doctors' appointments, a quick run or even an hour in the gym.
 This reduction in conflict is again a key way to reduce stress.

 However, there are potential drawbacks to remote working that if not managed could be detrimental to an employee's mental wellbeing.
 One of the biggest areas for concern is a lack of socialisation leading to feelings of loneliness and perceived alienation.

-Setting boundaries such as the hours you work and having a separate room (or even space) in which you carry out your work duties can help create separation.
-Weekly10's OKR/goal tracking functionality can serve as a frequently updated record of the work you are completing, so no more need to worry about proving yourself, or calling an employee to see how much work they are getting through.
+Setting boundaries is essential.
+Be firm about the hours you work.
+Have a separate room (or even space) in which you carry out your work duties.
+These things can help create separation when it's time to sign off for the day.
+Weekly10's OKR/goal tracking functionality can serve as a frequently updated record of the work you are completing.
+So, no more need to worry about proving yourself, or calling an employee to see how much work they are getting through.